rahulsingh34/rtl-scrape/README.md

 # rtl-scrape

-A scraper built from the target site's hidden API
+1. A scraper built from the target site's hidden API
+2. Implementing SpaCy's NER model to classify the leads (ORG or PERSON)